schumadi/schumadi-schumadi.github.io/README.md

 1. host_response_rate
 1. price

-High number of listings tend to decrease the review score.
-Hosts with a high response rate usually receive better review scores.
+High number of listings tend to decrease the review score while hosts with a high response rate usually receive better review scores ratings.
 Some cheap listings had a negative effect on the their review score.
 Of special interest for us is the second feature 'host_is_superhost'.
 According to AirBnB superhosts are:

 > "Anyone who’s extremely welcoming and experienced at making guests feel like they belong, or anyone who can conjure up an extraordinary Airbnb Experience can become a Superhost.
 > No need to apply—you simply earn Superhost status by **doing things like receiving positive reviews, being responsive, and avoiding cancellations** where possible."